CharlesEmehel/MyOnToology/README.md

 # Internet of Things

-Energy Platform for Internet of Electric Grid Things.
+Energy Platforms for Internet of Electric Grid Things.